What You Can Do:

 If larvae is found, they take a small sample of the larvae back to the office to be identified, so we know what type of mosquitoes are in the area.

-The infected area is then treated with the proper chemicals, determined by the size of the area and the stage of the larvae.
+The infected source is then treated, either by removing the source if possible, or by using the proper insecticide to kill the mosquitoes.
+This process is determined by the size of the area and the stage of the larvae.

-If the mosquitoes have already hatched into adults, there is a "fogger" truck that can be used at dusk and dawn.
-This truck sprays a fog behind itself that will kill adult mosquitoes.
+If the mosquitoes have already hatched into adults, there is an Ultra-Low Volume (ULV) "fogger" truck that can be used at dusk and dawn.
+This truck sprays a fog behind itself that will kill active adult mosquitoes.

 Every situation is different and needs to be analyzed according to certain variables (i.e. location, stage of larvae, accessibility, etc.)